 An incredible opportunity to experience the beauty surrounding Mt.
 Rainier, take a journey along the Chinook Byway to the north and along White Pass Scenic Byway to the south.
-These two nationally recognized byways offer striking views passing through national forests, along shining lakes, rumbling rivers and cascading waterfalls.
+These two nationally recognized byways offer striking views passing through national forests, along with shining lakes, rumbling rivers and cascading waterfalls.
 Experience charming mountain communities, alpine country, state parks and agricultural land.
 Turnouts and overlooks along the way offer visitors the opportunity to take a moment to soak in the scenes and take a longer look at the striking wilderness which surrounds.

-Cruise over mountain meadows and babbling brooks on a ride up Crystal Mountain from the comfort of a fully-enclosed gondola.
-Skiers and foot passengers can all take a ride to the Crystal Mountain summit for captivating mountain views, a delectable meal or to drop back into the vast terrain that plunges below the ridge line.
-At the aptly named Summit House savor hearty soups, gourmet pizzas, pastas, fondue and fresh salads, in addition to daily specials.
+Cruise over mountain meadows and babbling brooks on a ride up to Crystal Mountain from the comfort of a fully-enclosed gondola.
+Skiers and foot passengers can all take a ride to the Crystal Mountain summit for captivating mountain views, a delectable meal or to drop back into the vast terrain that plunges below the ridgeline.
+At the aptly named Summit House savor hearty soups, gourmet pizzas, pasta, fondue and fresh salads, in addition to daily specials.
 Open year-round; keep in mind their popular sunset dinners and Sunday brunch.
-On a clear day, the views of the Northwest's most famous volcanic peaks are unbeatable.
+On a clear day, the views of the Northwest’s most famous volcanic peaks are unbeatable.

 Experience captivating Northwest wildlife.
 Along the beautiful, winding walking trails at Northwest Trek, view over 200 North American animals, representing over 30 species.
-The varied habitats of Northwest Trek create a scenic landscape with lakes, meadows, forests and streams.
+The varied habitats of Northwest Trek create a scenic landscape with lakes, meadows, forests, and streams.
 A fan favorite, bundle up for a 55-miniature tram ride viewing native animals grazing in fields, wandering in the forest, and quite possibly, right outside your seat.
 Whether you are peering out of the tram at bellowing bison or standing nose-to-nose with an otter, exciting wildlife encounters happen every day at Northwest Trek.

 Explore a unique ecosystem within the park – an inland temperate rainforest – and do it on the back of a bike.
 Although the Carbon River Entrance of the Park is the closest entrance to major population centers, it remains the least visiting corner of the park.
 And the Carbon River Road is one of the few places mountain bikes are allowed within the national park.
 Soon to be added are bike racks at the trailheads along the road allowing for the unique experience of bike and hike outings.
 And since the 5.0-mile Carbon River Road is virtually level, it’ll be perfect for children, adults towing children and folks looking for an easy bike ride.

-It's a Presidentially proclaimed time to celebrate the diversity, beauty, and history found in our national park system.
+It’s a Presidentially proclaimed time to celebrate the diversity, beauty, and history found in our national park system.
 During this week each year in mid-April, entrance fees are waived for all visitors.
 Visit your national parks for free!
-The Henry M. Jackson Visitor Center at Paradise is open daily during this period, offering visitor information, food service and gift shop.
-The National Park Inn at Longmire is open year round offering overnight accommodations, dining and a gift shop.
+The Henry M. Jackson Visitor Center at Paradise is open daily during this period, offering visitor information, food service, and gift shop.
+The National Park Inn at Longmire is open year-round offering overnight accommodations, dining, and a gift shop.
 During this time of year, the Carbon River area of the park is often snow free and provides a great opportunity for hikers and bicyclists.